Transcript from the video...

 You can take that and say, “well, this is this has helped ABC in my classroom that were really not on board with this learning by being sat down all the time”.
 And then all of a sudden, you've got your case, you've got your evidence, it's within your class or school with the kids that people know.

 You try to change your class and then you're trying to help change your school.
 Yeah.
-Don't think about trying to try to be superhuman and do way too much.
+Don't think about trying to be superhuman and do way too much.